gitGNU/gnu_stribog/README.txt

 and run), the latter was tested some time ago and will be corrected again when stribog needs to keep his program in ROM.

-The program is written in C (ld scripts don't support C++). main() is executed in system mode. no THUMB code. fast interrupt reserved.
+The program is written in C (the ld scripts don't support C++). main() is executed in supervisor mode. no THUMB code. fast interrupt reserved.
 VPB divider equals 4, as by default.
 PLL is configured to multiply by 4.

-The program will run from RAM, when possible. even when written in ROM, boot.s will copy it to RAM. the program use only one library: libgcc.a. all computations should be in fixed point.
+The program will run from RAM, when possible. even when written in ROM, boot.s will copy it to RAM. the program use single library: libgcc.a. all computations should be in fixed point.

 Busy VIC slots: 3 (UART0), 4 (UART1), 5 (timer1), 6 and 7 (ADC), 8 (timer0)